nechcodes/HospitalManagementSystem/README.md

 I'm building a hospital management application using javaFX as part of my self training lessons.

+Only the Pharmacy Department has good functionality for now as work is still in progress (checkout screenshots below).

-This appears to be the most basic of such apps but i wish to bring it to full functionality.
+This appears to be the most basic of such apps but I wish to bring it to full functionality.

-login is with empty username and password fields for now.
-Just click 'login' without filling anything and youre in.
+login is with blank username and password fields for now.
+Just click 'login' without filling anything and you're in.

-Feel free fo drop your opinions/advise as you journey with me in this project.
+Feel free to drop your opinions/advise/issues as you journey with me in this project.

 ## Steps to Run this App